Tarot Decan Cards

 Each group of three falls under the influence of a Major Arcana card corresponding to their astrological sign.

 The Major Arcana card represents an aegis, an archetypal voice for the three Minor Arcana cards it oversees.
 What Julian Jaynes refers to as ancestral voices or messages of god’s in his theory of bicameral mind

 As an example.
 Should Two of Fire appear in a reading and its relevance elude the reader, then the readers mind should project on to the specific Bicameral Signature combination of the card.
-In this example they are Emperor and Tower, speaking through the personality type Queen of Fire for an interpretation of the conundrum.
+In this example they are Emperor and Tower, Aries and Mars, speaking through the personality type Queen of Fire, Water of Fire, for an interpretation of the conundrum.